beecomprg/docker-nginx-php-fpm-magento2/README.md

-# Magento 2 docker nginx
+# Magento 2 docker nginx with php fpm
+- built from Linux Alpine